jalcine/vimrc/README.markdown

 # Vim Configuration

-This repository contains my setup for **[Neovim][]**.
-I've decided to move my personal development environment over to Neovim after reading [Greer's post][1] on the matter.
+This repository contains my setup for **[Neovim][]** and other Vim related projects like [Vimperator][] and [IdeaVIM][].
+I've decided to move my development environment over to Neovim after reading [Greer's post][1] on the matter.
 This comes souped up with close to 80 (or more plugins) to enhance my development experience with a very short start time (~11ms on my [laptop][]).

-Neovim, as of version 0.1.0, doesn’t use the classic `~/.nvimrc` setup.
-However, because of habit, I’ve linked `~/.nvimrc` to `~/.config/nvim/init.vim`.
-Some habits die hard.

 ## Plugin Manager

 The plugins I use are fetched by [vim-plug][].
-I ship this tree with a fixed version.
-I also ship it with a fixed list of the plugins at the particular state I plan to use them, at `home/.local/bin/install-vim-plugins`.
+This repository contains a setup script to ensure that Neovim is ready to roll with all of the expected plugins and dependencies intact.

 ## Using This Project
 This repository is set up using [homesick][].
 I recommend using that to easily